 That's a problem.
 Because people may not want to go back to care.
 It may affect their treatment for their HIV if they're not going in.
 It could prevent you from going when you have the flu, or a cold, or something like that.
 So that's great that you were able to kind of say, "Enough is enough."

 The thing with transgender people: They're more concerned, even when they have HIV and AIDS, about their gender identity, than they are about their HIV and AIDS.
 They want us on the road that they are interested in.
 And if you address that issue, you'll get them to adhere to their drugs; you'll get them to comply more with whatever regimen they're on; and it's just an overall ... because it makes them feel whole and it makes them feel that they are still achieving toward their beauty.
 And then they want to invest in their health.
 They want to take their medicine.
 They want to go to their doctors' appointments.

-But if you just want to brush over the person and just get to the disease, when that person got all these barriers, you're not ...
-You know, you have to go beyond that.
-And fortunately we have the Center of Excellence for Transgender Health in San Francisco, run by JoAnne Keatley.
-And she's been my mentor for a long time.
-They have developed a website with all the protocols on there: how to distribute -- for the doctors -- how to distribute hormone therapy to transgender people; how mental health therapists are supposed to do; all the protocols.
+But if you just want to brush over the person and just get to the disease, when that person got all these barriers, you're not [going to be able to do that.]
+You have to go beyond that.
+And fortunately, we have the Center of Excellence for Transgender Health in San Francisco, run by JoAnne Keatley.
+She's been my mentor for a long time.
+They have developed a website with all the protocols on there: for the doctors, how to distribute hormone therapy to transgender people; how mental health therapists are supposed to do all the protocols.
 So a doctor can't say, "I don't know anything about transgender."
 They can go to the website and pull it up, and then they can get it now.

 And have you had any complications between your HIV meds and your hormone therapy?

 No. No, it seems to work perfectly well, as long as I get my hormones.

 OK.
 And Hermione distributes those to you, as well?

 And then you brought up another issue.
 Are you involved in any kind of mental health therapy?